History of Dakar

 The 2009 edition started in the Argentinian city of Buenos Aires, and made it's way through Chile, and back.

-The first running of the rally on South American soil was a particularly significant one for South Africa, with Gniel De Villiers and his German co-driver Dirk Von Zitzewitz driving to overall victory.
+The first running of the rally on South American soil was a particularly significant one for South Africa, with Giniel de Villiers and his German co-driver Dirk Von Zitzewitz driving to overall victory.

 Since the race moved to South America, its route has varied several times, taking in various parts of Argentina and Chile.

-In 2012, Peru signed on to host part of the rally, and Bolivia will be added to the ranks of host contries in the 2014 edition.
+In 2012, Peru signed on to host part of the rally, and Bolivia was added to the ranks of host countries in the 2014 edition.

 The 2015 Dakar Rally was the 36th running of the event and the seventh successive year that the event was held in South America.
 The event started in Buenos Aires, Argentina on January 4, then ran through Argentina, Chile and Bolivia, before returning to Buenos Aires on January 17 after 13 stages of competition, for a total distance of 9,000km.
 For the first time, organizers reserved separate rest days for different categories so that at least two classes raced on each day.

 Marc Coma won a fifth title in the motorcycle category for KTM, while Rafał Sonik secured a maiden quads crown aboard his Yamaha.
 Nasser Al-Attiyah took his second title for the X-Raid Mini squad in the car category, while Ayrat Mardeev continued Kamaz's winning streak, a third successive win in the Dakar Rally, in the truck category, with his maiden victory.

 The 2016 Dakar Rally was the 37th edition of the event and the eighth successive year that the event was held in South America.
 The event started in Buenos Aires, Argentina on January 2, then ran through Argentina and Bolivia.

 Sébastien Loeb and Mikko Hirvonen made their debuts in the rally raid, driving for Peugeot and Mini respectively.